 In 1922-23 Syd King and his team achieved a notable double of promotion to the top flight and an FA Cup Final appearance where they met Bolton Wanderers in the first-ever Wembley Final.

-Originally signed to provide cover for Syd Puddefoot, Watson played over 500 times for the Hammers and his 326 goals – including 13 hat-tricks – remains a record haul to this day.
+Originally signed to provide cover for Puddefoot, Watson proved a more than able replacement and he would go on to play over 500 times for the Hammers with the 326 goals goals scored – including 13 hat-tricks – remaining a record to this day.

-With two matches remaining and points still needed the Hammers had to knuckle down to ensure the campaign wouldn’t become a complete disappointment.
-A win and a draw from those last two matches were enough to ensure that the club would compete in the top flight for the first time.
+With two league matches remaining after the final and points still needed the Hammers had to knuckle down to ensure the campaign wouldn’t become a complete disappointment.
+A win and a draw from that last pair were enough to ensure that the club would compete in the top flight for the first time.

-In 1925 further development work was carried out with the construction of a new double-decker West Stand with terracing at the lower level, raising capacity to 40,000.
+In 1925 further development work was carried out at the ground with the construction of a new double-decker West Stand with terracing at the lower level, raising capacity to 40,000.

 The Hammers retained a steady position in the top flight until relegation in 1931-32, after which they would remain in the second tier for 25 years.